FLOOREES/IThinkUPC_LAICOS/README.md

 To use this project you need to install the required modules.

-Additionally, use this command in the property folder
+Additionally, use this command in the property folder:

   - python manage.py runserver